yashawal/practical-mathematics-lernen/README.md

-# Masters-Preparation
+# Practical mathematics lernen
-A repository for learning some practical mathematics for the enhancement of Masters Application.
+A repository for learning some practical mathematics for the enhancement of technical knowledge and skills.

 ## Projects
 1. **SecurePacketAnalyzer**: An implementation of Radix Sort for security analysis for network packets